 When Makenzie Noland published her graduation photos on Facebook, she never expected the post to go so, so viral.
-The Wildlife Ecology major from Texas A&M University has met the public eye with as much grace as she shows Big Tex in the now-famous photos.
+Originally from Bellevue, Nebraska, the Wildlife Ecology major with an emphasis on Wildlife and Fisheries Sciences from Texas A&M University has met the public eye with as much grace as she shows Big Tex in the now-famous photos.
 And that is an awful lot of grace for a 13-foot alligator that weighs over 1,000 pounds, y’all.

 Before we get into it, I’d like to invite you to play this iconic song to really set the mood.
 Nothing gets you ready to talk about reptiles like Ray Wylie Hubbard singing, “Snake farm, it pretty much is,” and that’s a promise.